Reading 2101: Disposition

-Following the fire incident, Rowland traded No. 2101 to the B&O Railroad Museum, in exchange for Chesapeake and Ohio 614, which would pull the 1981 Chessie Safety Express between Baltimore to Hagerstown.
+Following the fire incident, Rowland traded No. 2101 to the National Museum of Railroad History & Innovation, then known as the B&O Railroad Museum, in exchange for Chesapeake and Ohio 614, which would pull the 1981 Chessie Safety Express between Baltimore to Hagerstown.
 Since then, No. 2101 had been cosmetically restored as American Freedom Train No. 1, and it has remained on static display.
 Upon restoration after the fire, its tender was swapped with that from No. 2100.
 When locomotive No. 2100 was restored to operating condition, No. 2101's old tender was also restored and modified with an oil tank.
 The No. 2100 locomotive and No. 2101 tender were stored together in Richland, Washington until April 2015 when they were shipped to Cleveland, Ohio to be restored again.
 Plans were later announced in August 2023 that No. 2100's firebox would be modified to burn recycled vegetable oil fuel.

-On October 21, 2023, No. 2101 was moved into the B&O Railroad Museum's workshop for a complete cosmetic restoration.
-The museum plans to complete this restoration by 2026, in time for the United States Semiquincentennial.
+On October 21, 2023, No. 2101 was moved into the Railroad Museum's workshop for a complete cosmetic restoration.
+On January 12, 2026, No. 2101's cosmetic restoration was finished and made its public reveal in time for the United States Semiquincentennial.